BNFC/bnfc/docs/user_guide.rst

-The BNF Converter's Python Backend generates a Python frontend, that uses `PLY <https://www.dabeaz.com/ply/ply.html>`_ (Python Lex Yacc), to parse input into an AST (abstract syntax tree).
+The BNF Converter's Python Backend generates a Python frontend, that uses `PLY <https://www.dabeaz.com/ply/ply.html>`_ (Python Lex Yacc), to parse input into an abstract syntax tree.

 Python 3.10 or higher is needed.